ChenghaoMou/text-dedup/docs/source/index.rst

 Considerations
 --------------

-There are many things to consider when it comes to data, so here I'd like to set up a few points to make sure I don't lose any threads:
+There are many things to consider when it comes to data, so here I outline some of the most important ones:

 - Language agnostic.
    - If there are tokenization involved, at least use a multi-lingual tokenizer.
    - If there are any special characters or configurations, be transparent.
 - Efficiency and Scalability.
-   - Fast
+   - Fast for small to medium datasets.
    - Memory efficient, especially for large datasets (>TB).
 - Transparency and flexibility.
    - Configurations for reproducibility.